sworrl/ANUS/README.md

 * 🔒 A valid SSL certificate (e.g., from **Let's Encrypt**) properly configured for your domain.

 This script **does not** install or configure Apache or your SSL certificate for you.
 It builds *on top of* an existing, working, and secured setup.

+Please note that this script builds upon your existing server configuration:

+✅ It DOES: Create a new anus.conf file to enable the required Apache virtual host.

+❌ It DOES NOT: Install the Apache server itself or configure your SSL (Let's Encrypt) certificate.

+You must start with a working and secured Apache setup before running this script.

 ---